 Coping with balance and vision issues

-With Alzheimer’s, vision and balance issues can begin early on and may get worse over time.
+With Alzheimer's, vision and balance issues can begin early on and worsen over time.
 These issues may be due to damage in the areas that help interpret our vision or control our posture or muscles.
-Further, balance issues, including dizziness, may be a side effect of certain medications.
+Further, balance issues, including dizziness, maybe a side effect of certain medications.

 A doctor can help determine if vision or balance issues may be related to any meds you're taking; however, there are no specific treatments for these issues.
 The best way to cope with these issues is through lifestyle changes, including the following:1-4

 - Keeping walkways around you as clear and wide as possible